Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

     - Activate and authenticate Google Application Credentials
     - Set environment paths necessary is `.bashrc`

-15. Run `pip install -r requirements.txt` to install necessary libraries and packages.

-16. **!!
+15. **!!
 Logout of the VM or Open a new shell so your group membership for Docker is re-evaluated !!**

     ```bash
     logout ghg-capstone
     ```
-    or if you're using VScode, (Remote-SSH), just open another shell terminal and run the subsequent commands from there.
+    or if you're using VScode, (Remote-SSH), just open another shell terminal/ run `exit` command.

+16. In the new terminal, run `newgrp docker`

 > Note: To check if you're added to docker group, run `groups`, and your should see
-    > your username on the list and `docker`.
+> your `username` and `docker`, both on the list.

 17. To check if the installations were successful, run